 HVAC signifies heating, air conditioning, and ventilation.
-The HVAC system contains various parts that perform significant heating, air conditioning, and ventilation in a facility.
-In fact, without these parts, it would be accurate to state that an HVAC system would not perform its work effectively.
-Alpha Energy Solutions is highly committed to breaking down these HVAC parts and elaborates why they are important to the whole HVAC system.
+The commercial HVAC system contains various parts that perform significant heating, air conditioning, and ventilation in a facility.
+In fact, without these parts, it would be accurate to state that a commercial HVAC system would not perform its work effectively.
+Alpha Energy Solutions is highly committed to breaking down these HVAC parts and elaborates why they are important to the whole commercial HVAC system.

-Why they are important to the whole HVAC system
+Why they are important to the whole commercial HVAC system

 - The evaporator coil is another significant part that is frequently confused as a part of the furnace because it is found inside the furnace.
 There is a fluid referred to as refrigerant, which is responsible for the cooling termed as a refrigerant.
 Furthermore, in the evaporator coil, this refrigerant runs through it, thus in return, the coil absorbs the heat from the air that is passing through.
 When this heat is absorbed from the air, the air is then cooled through the ducts and into your rooms.